ppy/osu-wiki/news/2020-01-05-beatmap-spotlights-autumn-2019.md

 ---

-The map selection is available for everyone who is interested to take a look at how we selected these mapsets.
+We started to migrate to our dedicated website due google, and various other, website were tedious and became unusable overtime.
+We are currently in the process of moving everything to here and make most of it viewable by public but at the moment, only the map selection is ready to be looked at.
 Do not be afraid to take a look at it [here](https://spotlights.team/spotlights-results)!

 We hope you enjoy our selection for this season and look forward to what we will bring to you in the future.
 Until then, happy circle clicking, drum bashing, fruit catching, and key smashing!
 Do not forget to have a rest occasionally!